 So writes Annie Dillard in Pilgrim at Tinker Creek.
 I love that line about this deciduous business being a radical scheme, the brainchild of a manic-depressive with limitless capital.
 When I took a walk this morning, I stood beneath a neighbor’s maple in a shower of shimmering leaves, each one the product of a hundred sunny days, watching as they twirled and tumbled about me, drawn toward earth in a dance they will take just once.
 Extravagance indeed.

-Click to Tweet & Share: The extravagance of Autumn http://wp.me/p2D9hg-f5
+Click to Tweet & Share: Guest Post by The Holy Rover: The extravagance of Autumn http://wp.me/p2D9hg-f5

 Susan Bailey, Author, Speaker, Musician on Facebook and Twitter

-Listen to Susan’s music Read Susan’s blog, Louisa May Alcott is My Passion
+Read my other blog, Louisa May Alcott is My Passion